 - Knowledge and understanding of the United States and its impact on the world.

 - Skills in oral and written expression of conceptually difficult ideas; skills in independent critical thinking; and skills in developing evidence-based arguments.
-These skills will prove useful for essay-based HSC subjects (including History and English) and debating.
+These skills will prove useful for essay-based HSC subjects (including History, English, Geography, Legal Studies and Society and Culture) and debating.

 - After successful completion of the course, students will gain one subject (a six credit point semester-length unit of study) towards a degree in Arts or other combined degree programs at the University of Sydney.
 The course may be counted towards a major in American Studies at the University of Sydney.

 - The course fee is approximately one-third of the full fee rate for one subject (a six credit point Arts unit of study) at the University.
 Students who gain admission to a degree—which this subject can be credited toward—will not incur a HECS-HELP debt or be liable for the full fee for this subject.

 The course consists of the following core modules:

 This module introduces and examines foundational and enduring American beliefs including American exceptionalism, the frontier, Manifest Destiny, the American dream, and freedom and equal opportunity for all.

 This module discusses America as both a nation and an empire.
 It considers the rise of American imperialism and expansion; the migration and movement of peoples; borders, security, media, and technology.

 This module discusses the impact of the founding ideas of republicanism, liberalism, and democracy on responses to economic crises, using the GFC and connecting it back to the Great Depression.
 It analyses the battles over the separation of church and state, and the relationship between conservatism, religion, and politics.